Mexican Americans: Parental Involvement

 Additional research done by Carranza, You, Chhuon, and Hudley (2009) added support to the idea that high parental expectations were associated with higher achievement levels among Mexican American students.
 Carranza et al. (2009) studied 298 Mexican American high school students.
 They studied whether perceived parental involvement, acculturation, and self-esteem had any effect on academic achievement and aspirations.
-Results from their study demonstrated that perceived parental involvement had an influence on the students’ academic achievement and aspirations.
+Results from their study demonstrated that perceived parental involvement had an influence on the students' academic achievement and aspirations.
 Additionally, Carranza et al. noted that among females, those who perceived that their parents expected them to get good grades tended to study more and have higher academic aspirations (2009).
 The findings suggest that parental expectations can affect the academic performance of Mexican American students.

-Based on current literature, one can conclude that parental involvement is an extremely important aspect of Mexican American students’ education.
-The studies demonstrated that parental involvement is not limited to participating in school activities at the school; instead, parental involvement can be displayed through various forms.
-There are numerous studies that suggest that parental expectations are associated with the achievement level of Mexican American students.
-Future research should continue to study the reasons why Mexican American students perform better when their parents expect them to do well in school.
-Furthermore, future research can also look into whether gender influences parental expectations.

 Stand and Deliver was an inductee of the 2011 National Film Registry list.
 The National Film Board said that it was "one of the most popular of a new wave of narrative feature films produced in the 1980s by Latino filmmakers" and that it "celebrates in a direct, approachable, and impactful way, values of self-betterment through hard work and power through knowledge."

 Mexican American communities

-Large Mexican American populations by both size and per capita exist in the following American cities:
+Large Mexican American populations by both size and per capita exist in the following American counties, metropolitan areas, and cities: